image-tester/g5-pricing-and-availability-service/README.md

 # G5 Pricing and Availability Service

-* Creates pricing and availability data for a client's various locations
+A Rails app for creating pricing and availability data for client location sites.

 ## Setup